ChrisNer/odin-recipes/README.md

 # odin-recipes
-My first Odin project for HTML
+My first Odin project for HTML for a VERY basic website with a couple of recipes